My Cars

 G35

-- 2005 Infinti G35 Sedan 6MT – I’ve made it as fun to drive as the 350Z, but a child safety seat fits in the back.
-Mods: short-ram intake, Hotchkis sway bars, Top Speed chassis brace, 350z springs (fr), G35 Coupe sport springs (r), Borla true dual cat-back exhaust, & brake pads get swapped out for street or track-duty.
+– 2005 Infinti G35 Sedan 6MT – I’ve made it as fun to drive as the 350Z, but a child safety seat fit in the back, so it was the replacement.

 =============